Zillow’s AI Move for Agents in 2026

 If buyers are asking AI about closing costs, timelines, inspections, or property taxes, you can proactively address those topics in your buyer consultations and content.
 Instead of reacting to confusion, you remove it early.

 National portals provide general education.
 You can provide precision.
 Create a city-specific buyer guide, publish answers to local process questions, and explain how transactions actually work in your market area.
-General information builds awareness.
-Local expertise builds trust.

 Use your blog, email sequences, and social content to position yourself as the educator before the showing stage.
 When buyers feel informed by you, they feel confident with you.